Brick-splitting Torsion Pairs and Left Modularity: Summary and Main Results

 In Section \ref{Section: Trim lattices in representation theory}, we use brick-directed algebras to give new characterizations of some lattice theoretical phenomena in the context of lattice theory of torsion classes.
 Before stating some of our results, we remark that in the literature of lattice theory many important combinatorial properties of finite lattices are not defined for infinite lattices.
 Consequently, we restrict our attention to those algebras $A$ for which $\tors A$ is a finite lattice.
 This is the case if and only if $A$ is $\tau$-tilting finite, which itself is equivalent to brick-finiteness of $A$ (see \cite{DIJ, DI+}).
 Hence, in this part we only consider brick-finite algebras.

-Recall that a finite lattice $(L,\leq)$ is said to be \emph{extremal} if it has a maximal chain whose length is equal to both the number of join-irreducible elements and the number of meet-irreducibles.
-Extremal lattices were first introduced in \cite{Ma}, as a generalization of distributive lattices.
-Another generalization of distributive lattices is given by the left modularity property: $(L,\leq)$ is called \emph{left modular} if $L$ has a maximal chain of left modular elements.
-Note that these two generalizations of distributive lattices are independent, that is, neither of them implies the other (see Section \ref{Section: Preliminaries and Background} and references therein).
-Following \cite{Th}, a finite lattice $(L,\leq)$ is said to be \emph{trim} if it is extremal and left modular.
-Trim lattices were introduced as an analogue of distributive lattices, while they are not necessarily graded.
-In fact, $L$ is distributive if and only if it is graded and trim (\cite[Theorem 2]{Th}).
-As shown more recently in \cite{TW}, trim lattices admit many interesting combinatorial properties.
+We first recall that for any algebra $A$, the lattice $\tors A$ is always semidistributive (see \cite[Theorem 1.3]{DI+} and \cite[Corollary 8.8]{RST}), a weaker version of distributive lattices.
+We also recall that, in lattice theory, there are some other weaker versions of distributive lattices.
+Firstly, $(L,\leq)$ is called \emph{left modular} if $L$ has a maximal chain of left modular elements.
+Secondly, $(L,\leq)$ is said to be \emph{extremal} if it has a maximal chain whose length is equal to both the number of join-irreducible elements and the number of meet-irreducibles \cite{Ma}.
+Thirdly, a finite lattice $(L,\leq)$ is said to be \emph{trim} if it is extremal and left modular \cite{Th}.

-To put the following theorem into perspective, let us make some observations.
-We first recall that for any algebra $A$, the lattice $\tors A$ is always semidistributive (see \cite[Theorem 1.3]{DI+} and \cite[Corollary 8.8]{RST}).
-Meanwhile, an arbitrary finite semidistributive lattice need not be left modular nor extremal.
-Moreover, there are trim lattices which are not semidistributive (see \cite[Figure 3]{TW}).
 Through some lattice-theoretical techniques, it has recently been shown that for semidistributive lattices, left modularity, extremality, and trimness are equivalent (see \cite{TW} and \cite{Mu}).
+However, without semidistributivity, neither of left modularity and extremality implies the other (see Section \ref{Section: Preliminaries and Background} and references therein).

-However, there is no full classification of those algebras $A$ for which $\tors(A)$ is a trim lattice.
-The following theorem gives such a complete classification result.
-Moreover, we use some properties of brick-splitting torsion pairs to give new realizations of the above-mentioned lattice-theoretical properties in the more algebraic framework of representation theory (see Propositions \ref{Prop: brick-directed equiv. left modular} and \ref{Prop: brick-directed equiv. extremal}).
-Before we summarize our results in the next theorem, recall that for an extremal lattice $L$, the \emph{spine} of $L$ consists of those elements that lie on a chain of maximal length.
+The following theorem gives new realizations of the above-mentioned lattice-theoretical properties in the more algebraic framework of representation theory (see Propositions \ref{Prop: brick-directed equiv. left modular} and \ref{Prop: brick-directed equiv. extremal}).
+In particular, we give a complete classification of those algebras $A$ for which $\tors A$ are left modular (equivalently, extremal).
+Before we summarize our results in the next theorem, recall that for an extremal lattice $L$, the \emph{spine} of $L$ consists of those elements that lie on some chain of maximal length.

 \begin{theorem}[Prop. \ref{Prop: brick-directed equiv. left modular} $\&$ Prop. \ref{Prop: brick-directed equiv. extremal} $\&$ Cor. \ref{Cor: brick-directed equiv. trim}] Let $A$ be a brick-finite algebra.
 The following are equivalent: \begin{enumerate} \item $A$ is brick-directed; \item $\tors A$ is left modular; \item $\tors A$ is extremal; \item $\tors A$ is a trim lattice. \end{enumerate} Moreover, if $A$ satisfies any of the above conditions, then the spine of $\tors A$ consists of all brick-splitting torsion classes and it forms a distributive sublattice. \end{theorem}